Duff Green: Career

-In 1841 to 1843, he was in Europe on behalf of the administration of President John Tyler and is said to have been instrumental in causing the appointment of Lord Ashburton to negotiate in Washington on the boundary dispute between Maine and Canada.
+In 1841 to 1843, he was in Europe on behalf of the administration of President John Tyler and is said to have been instrumental in causing the appointment of Alexander Baring, Lord Ashburton, to negotiate in Washington on the boundary dispute between Maine and Canada.

-In January 1844, Green established in New York City a short-lived journal, The Republic, to combat the spoils system and to advocate free trade.
-In September 1844, Calhoun, now secretary of state, sent Green to Texas ostensibly as consul at Galveston but actually, it appears, to report to the administration, which was then considering the question of the annexation of Texas, on the political situation in Texas and Mexico.
+In January 1844, Green established in New York City a short-lived journal, The Republic, to criticize the spoils system and to advocate free trade.
+In September 1844, Calhoun, now secretary of state, sent Green to Texas, ostensibly as consul at Galveston but actually, it seems, to report to the administration, which was then considering the question of the annexation of Texas, on the political situation in Texas and Mexico.

-After the close of the Mexican–American War, Green was sent to Mexico in 1849 by President Zachary Taylor to negotiate concerning the money that in the treaty of Guadalupe Hidalgo, the United States had agreed to pay, and he saved his country a considerable sum by arranging for payment in exchange instead of in specie.
+After the end of the Mexican–American War, Green was sent to Mexico in 1849 by President Zachary Taylor to negotiate concerning the money that in the treaty of Guadalupe Hidalgo, the United States had agreed to pay, and he saved his country a considerable sum by arranging for payment in exchange instead of in specie.

 Subsequently, Green was engaged in railway building in Georgia and Alabama.
 He was also one of the founding associates in the incorporation of the New Mexican Railway Company.
 Duff was attracted to Dalton, Georgia in 1851 by the construction of the East Tennessee and Virginia Railroad from Knoxville, Tennessee to connect with the Western and Atlantic Railroad.
 He profited by making strategic land purchases.
 As his wealth grew, he donated land for many public projects in Dalton.